Edward Vaughn

-Edward "Ed" Vaughn (born July 30, 1934) is an American politician, businessman, and activist who served as a member of the Michigan House of Representatives from 1979 to 1980 and again from 1995 to 2000.
+Edward Vaughn (July 30, 1934 – October 8, 2024) was an American politician, businessman, and activist who served as a member of the Michigan House of Representatives from 1979 to 1980 and again from 1995 to 2000.

 Early life and education

 Vaughn was born in Abbeville, Alabama.
 He earned a Bachelor of Arts degree in history and government from Fisk University and attended the University of Illinois College of Law for one year.

-Career
+Early career

 Vaughn moved to Detroit in 1956.
 He served in the United States Army and worked for the United States Postal Service.
 Vaughn also worked at local restaurants and sold books out of his car.
 Vaughn later opened a Black Power bookstore, supported by minister and writer Albert Cleage.
 The store became a bastion of the Black Power movement, and was significantly damaged during the Long, hot summer of 1967.
-Vaugh has been called an "understated Black Power icon" by Literary Hub.
-On November 7, 1978, Vaughn was first elected to the Michigan House of Representatives, where he represented the 8th district from January 10, 1979 to December 31, 1980.
-On November 8, 1994, Vaughn was again elected to in the state house where he represented the 4th district from January 11, 1995 until he was term limited on December 31, 2000.
+Vaughn has been called an "understated Black Power icon" by Literary Hub.

+Ed Vaughn co-founded the Pan-African Congress-USA in Detroit, an organization that was formed to establish ties with African countries and supported the liberation struggle against white minority rule on the continent.
+The organization also had a scholarship program and sponsored some students from Africa to go to college in Detroit.

+One of them was Godfrey Mwakikagile from Tanzania who became a renowned African studies scholar and author of many non-fiction books on African history, economics and politics and on the African diaspora.
+He also briefly attended Malcolm X Liberation University in Greensboro, North Carolina.
+His books are found in university and public libraries around the world.
+They are primarily for scholars.

+Ed Vaughn was also one of the main African American delegates to the Sixth Pan-African Congress in Dar es salaam, Tanzania, in June 1974, together with C.L.R.
+James, Amiri Baraka (LeRoi Jones) Charlie Cobb, Howard Fuller (Owusu Sadaukai) who was the founder and president of Malcolm X Liberation University, and Courtland Cox who, together with C.L.R.
+James, served as Secretary-General of the Sixth Pan-African Congress.